Get Featured in Media

 Food situation

-You can find an incredible amount of local as well as international restaurants here, although the food scene is a bit more focused on lunch places and coffee shops.
+You can find an incredible number of local and international restaurants here, though the food scene is a bit more focused on lunch spots and coffee shops.

-If you’re looking for that more metropolitan city vibe, then you can take a taxi or subway to the Bund, Pudong, or even Jing’an, which is a mix of vibes.
+If you’re looking for a more metropolitan city vibe, you can take a taxi or subway to the Bund, Pudong, or even Jing’an, which offers a mix of vibes.
+Check out all my favorite restaurants in my complete French Concession guide.

-When friends want a central location that’s not too crowded with tourists, I tell them about Jing’an.
-There are excellent metro connections and shopping options, and it boasts a nice mix of local, modern, and residential vibes.
+When friends want a central location that’s not too crowded with tourists (it does get crowded tho with locals), I tell them about Jing’an.
+There are excellent metro connections and shopping options, and it has a nice mix of local, modern, and residential vibes.

 A traditional temple with ornate golden roof decorations stands in front of modern high-rise buildings, reflecting the unique blend of old and new that defines where to stay in shanghai. -copyright-moving-jack.
 Com

-Why I recommend this area: Walking distance to People’s Square, plenty of museums in the area, Nanjing Road, and the French Concession aren’t too far away.
-Plus, Jing’an Temple is really worth seeing!
+Why I recommend this area: Walking distance to People’s Square, plenty of museums, malls, Nanjing Road is close by, and the French Concession isn’t too far away.
+Plus, visiting Jing’an Temple is cheap and is really worth seeing!

 People visit a traditional temple courtyard with ornate golden rooftops and incense burners, set against modern city buildings—a must-see for anyone exploring where to stay in shanghai. -copyright-moving-jack.
 Com